Kenny Young: Career

 Aged 22, and after changing his name to Kenny Young, he started working as a songwriter for Bobby Darin's TM Music at the Brill Building.
 His first success as a writer was "Please Don't Kiss Me Again", an R&B chart hit for the Charmettes in 1963.
 He began writing with Artie Resnick, and the pair wrote "Under the Boardwalk", recorded by The Drifters in 1964 and later by The Rolling Stones, The Beach Boys, John Mellencamp, Billy Joe Royal, Bruce Willis, Tom Tom Club, Lynn Anderson and many other artists.
 His other songs written with Resnick included Ronnie Dove's chart hits "One Kiss for Old Times' Sake" and "A Little Bit of Heaven", both in 1965.
 Young also wrote Ronnie Dove's "When Liking Turns to Loving", as well as chart hits for Herman's Hermits ("Just a Little Bit Better" and "Don't Go Out Into the Rain") and The Seekers ("When Will the Good Apples Fall").
 He also recorded as a singer in the 1960s, releasing several singles under his own name, and as The Squirrels, San Francisco Earthquakes, and more.

+In 1967, he wrote "My Aim is to Please You, Girl", a hit for the Australian band The Executives.
 In 1968, he wrote "Captain of Your Ship", recorded by Reparata and the Delrons.
 Although not a hit in the US, it became successful in Britain, and Young traveled to London with the band when they appeared on Top of the Pops.
 Following the show, he met John Lennon and Ringo Starr, and decided to stay in London.
 In 1969, he had several UK hits as a writer and record producer for singer Clodagh Rodgers, including "Come Back and Shake Me" and "Goodnight Midnight", and produced singles by The Searchers.
 He also wrote hits in the US for Mark Lindsay, including "Arizona" and "Silver Bird".

 Young also recorded as a singer-songwriter and released two solo albums in a similar style to James Taylor, Clever Dogs Chase The Sun (1971) and Last Stage For Silver World (1973), but with limited success.
 In Britain, Young formed two bands, Fox and Yellow Dog with whom he played, wrote and produced their top ten hits.
-In 1974 he formed Fox, a band featuring Noosha.
+In 1974 he formed Fox, a band featuring Noosha Fox.
 The band broke up in 1977.
-Fox had three top 20 hits in the UK and other European countries, including "Only You Can" and "S-S-S-Single Bed".
+Fox had three top 20 hits in the UK and other European countries, including "Only You Can", "Imagine Me, Imagine You" and "S-S-S-Single Bed".
 Yellow Dog's biggest hit was "Just One More Night".
 Young's other bands were Gentlemen Without Weapons (with co-producers Vic Coppersmith-Heaven and Nick Glennie-Smith), 39 Vybes, and Rhythms del Mundo whose albums have gone platinum and gold in many countries.